ubclaunchpad/rocket2/docs/TeamCommands.rst

 Adds a user as Team Lead, and adds them to team if not already added.
 If ``--remove`` flag is used, will remove user as Team Lead, but not from the team.
 Team Leads can only promote/demote users in teams that they are part of, but admins can promote/demote users in any team.
-‘SLACK_ID’ is the ``@``-name, for easy slack autocomplete.
+'SLACK_ID' is the ``@``-name, for easy slack autocomplete.

 Delete (Team Lead\* and Admin only)